TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 .. tip::

    Remember, the subject is also helpful for people searching for already existing issues.
 Be as clear and precise as possible!
+Also try to not mis-spell vital keywords (for example use "extbase" and not "ext-bse").

 Bad example:
    Bug